Items needed to estimate your project:

 1. Complete copy of the mechanical drawings (hard copy preferred).

-2. Specification section for duct construction
+2. Specification section for duct construction (23xxx).

-me to attend any coordination meetings?
+coordination meetings?
 If so, how many meetings to attend?

-to begin your drawing coordinated shop drawings:
+begin your drawing coordinated shop drawings:

 1. A full set of contract drawings in paper format.
 These are a “record” contract